golemfactory/yagna-docs/troubleshooting/common-issues.md

 how to fix it, please visit the web page mentioned above.
 ```

 _**Solution:**_ Check the clock of your machine.
 If the date and/or time is incorrect update it.
 The system clock must be set properly to prevent SSL verification failure.
+In order to skip verification use either `-k` or `--insecure` flag.